 I am regular visitor of the Cantabrian mountains and Picos de Europa.
 As a result, I have spent many summers searching for its wonderful wildlife.
 Here you can read my last wildlife trip report in the Cantabrian Mountains.

-I usually run two types of wildlife tours.
-In June, I start leading natural history tours mainly consisting of orchids, butterflies, birds, etc. and during September, the itineraries are more focus on mammals, such as wildcat, Iberian wolf and brown bear.
+We usually run two types of wildlife tours.
+In June, we start leading natural history tours mainly consisting of orchids, butterflies, birds, etc. and during September, the itineraries are more focus on mammals: wildcat, Iberian wolf and brown bear.

 The group arrives on time to Santander airport and soon we are in the minibus heading to our accommodation in Boca de Húergamo.
 After 2 h 40 min journey, everyone is willing to stretch the legs before dinner.
 We walk around the surroundings of the hotel watching Serins, Black redstarts and two White storks in the nest.
 Mike finds a Hummingbird-hawk moth in a honeysuckle.
 After that, we stroll down to the river when Pau finds an adult Dipper feeding three grown-up chicks.
 On the way back, we take another path to see the beautiful Lilium martagon.